liufengyun/hashdiff/README.md

 ```

 When a comparison block is given, it'll be given priority over other specified options.
 If the block returns value other than `true` or `false`, then the two values will be compared with other specified options.

+When used in conjunction with the `array_path` option, the path passed in as an argument will be an array.
+When determining the ordering of an array a key of `"*"` will be used in place of the `key[*]` field.
+It is possible, if you have hashes with integer or `"*"` keys, to have problems distinguishing between arrays and hashes - although this shouldn't be an issue unless your data is very difficult to predict and/or your custom rules are very specific.

 #### Sorting arrays before comparison